antoinetlc/image_based_relighting_framework/README.md

 ### License

 Image-Based Relighting framework.
-Author :  Antoine TOISOUL LE CANN.
-Copyright © 2016 Antoine TOISOUL LE CANN, Imperial College London.
+Author :  Antoine TOISOUL.
+Copyright © 2016 Antoine TOISOUL, Imperial College London.
 All rights reserved.

 Image-Based Relighting framework is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Image-Based Relighting framework is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.
 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.